 You say, “Boss, unexpected organization development issues at my account could jeopardize this year’s goals.”

 ” OK.
 So how are we doing in terms of our relationships with this account?
 And how does this relationship scale with time and corporate actions?”

 As we see in the example above, key account managers can make significant gains by taking good care of their relationships at the key accounts.
 Surprisingly, it does not get the necessary attention until confronted by a dire situation.
-It is ironic because a sound key account management is supposed to anticipate such issues and propose proactive remedial measures.
-Gaps when discovered could be both – strategic and transactional.
+It is ironic because sound key account management is supposed to anticipate such issues and propose proactive remedial measures.
+Gaps, when discovered, could be both – strategic and transactional.

 These are mostly operational issues that are discovered only when they happen.
 The reasons could range from incorrectly updating the CRM to not documenting minutes from the last meeting.

 Identifying, addressing and testing these gaps will enable key account management driven businesses to leverage relationships better.
 Eventually, this could help better value creation and confront challenges when they crop up.